 Pay for this job starts at $25 per hour and increases with experience.

 Transcription jobs are a good match for introverts who can type fast.
-Everything from video to podcasts to doctor notes to court reports need transcriptions.
+Everything from video and podcasts to doctors’ notes and court reports needs transcription.

 This job requires fast typing and attention to detail.
-You typically make money on a per word basis so the faster you accurately transcribe recordings (video, audio, etc.) the more money you will be able to make.
+You typically make money on a per-word basis, so the faster you accurately transcribe recordings (video, audio, etc.), the more money you’ll be able to make.

 Pay for this job starts at $15 per hour and increases as you get faster.

 #11 Selling on Amazon